AMEERKOTTA/hands_on_machine_learning_with_sklearn_keras_and_tensorflow/README.md

     + Building an Image Classifier using Sequential API.
     + Building a Regression MLP using Sequential API.
     + Building Regression MLP using Functional API - method1
+    + Building the model using Functional API by feeding in different directions.
+          + wide path and deep path.